RyseInventory/RyseInventory/README.md

  - You can set that cached data is transferred to the next page.
  - You can set whether the inventory should be split or not.
  - You can set options. e.g. No damage when the player has the inventory open.
 Or you can e.g. not remove the block under the player when the player has the inventory open (...)
  - You can directly specify on the Intelligent Item whether the player can interact with the item and look at it.
+[What do you mean?](https://github.com/Rysefoxx/RyseInventory/wiki/IntelligentItem)
  - You can set some items to be visible only on certain pages.
  - Page system
  - ...